fdzr/DSA/stack/README.md

 ## Index of the problems

-1. Implement Stack using arrays.
+1. Stack using arrays.
+2. Stack using linkedlists.